Quirktree/info314-website/docs/assignments/lab2.md

 ### Report

-1. Based on your capture, create an outline of a complete DHCP exchange.
-For each message:
+1. Based on your capture, create an outline of your complete DHCP exchange. <u>For each message:</u>
     *   Include a screenshot of the packet details summary.
     *   Include a brief written summary, identifying: DHCP message type, DHCP transaction ID, source and destination Ethernet addresses, source and destination IP addresses, and UDP source and destination UDP ports associated.
 1. How can you determine which messages were sent by your own device versus the DHCP server?
 1. Based on the outline you created above, determine the purpose of the 0.0.0.0 address appearing within the DHCP exchange.
-1. What Ethernet-layer address corresponds to the 255.255.255.255 IP address?
+1. What Ethernet-layer (Layer 2) address corresponds to the 255.255.255.255 (Layer 3) IP address?
 Using online resources as necessary, determine the purpose of these special addresses.
 1. Which of the fields that you have observed can be used to distinguish between different conversations between the same client and server?

 If you look closely at the packet details for each message, you'll notice that each DHCP message contains a variety of options.
 In DHCP, options allow DHCP clients and servers to adapt the protocol to their own needs.
 Like many other protocols, DHCP encodes options as a *type*, a *length*, and a *value*.
 Based on this structure, we can continue to extend the protocol without needing to change the basic foundation.